 Where are your strengths, where are your weaknesses?
 For which tasks do you therefore need particularly much or rather less time?
 When can you concentrate particularly well and what is important to you personally in order to achieve your goals?
 Achieving goals?

 All these questions are important when setting priorities.
 But you can only answer them if you know yourself well.
-So take time for self-reflection on a regular basis.
+So take time regularly to Self-reflection.

 Do you love to put off things you don't like to do?
 Unfortunately, this increases your stress level.
 Often it is exactly these tasks that cost you a lot of time and concentration.
 If you wait until the last minute, both are scarce and this stresses you out even more.